 More competitive pricing

 An example is the cost savings that Town Councils have enjoyed because of the emergence of independent electricity retailers (i.e. retailers not linked to generation companies) that the Electricity Futures Market has facilitated.
 In the Sep 2015 tender results (shown below) for the supply of electricity, 10 Town Councils were able to enjoy 22% discount off SP tariff – an additional 7.5% in savings compared to the most competitive quote from an existing generation company and retailer.
 This amounts to about $2.1 million savings a year, which will eventually benefit electricity consumers.

 Greater retail choices

-Since April 2015, four independent retailers with new business models have entered the electricity market offering consumers greater retail choices:
+Since April 2015, five independent retailers with new business models have entered the electricity market offering consumers greater retail choices: